flippynips/emailer-300/README.md

 - e2e tests.
 - server unit tests.
 - specific email provider error handling and user feedback.
-- complete minification of client application.
-- add more email providers.
+- add additional email providers!

 ## Setup

+API keys for SendGrid and MailJet API are configurable in './server/Config.ts'.
+Without at least one of these, emails cannot be sent!
 Testing, developing and building requires dependencies.
 To install dependencies using npm run;
 ``` bash
 npm i